 Image credit: 6Head | Instagram

-The name 6Head comes from the story of a six escaped Black Cape cattle that arrived with the First Fleet and were found 80 years later as a 100-strong herd.
-Executive chef Sean Hall’s menu focuses on six select cuts of meat: rump, rib-eye, T-bone, eye fillet, scotch fillet and sirloin.
+The name 6Head comes from the story of a six escaped Black Cape cattle that arrived with the First Fleet and were found 80 years later as a 100-strong herd, and the menu at this waterfront CBD restaurant focuses on six select cuts of beef: rump, rib-eye, T-bone, eye fillet, scotch fillet and sirloin.

-Don’t expect stereotypical steakhouse offerings and vibes at this pasture-to-plate, sustainably focused restaurant; the menu also offers an abundance of seafood from tuna carpaccio to caviar and whole Sydney Rock lobster to seared king prawns XO.
-It also doesn’t hurt to have an absolutely bang-on waterfront view of Sydney Harbour and the Opera House to go with your meal.
+There's also an abundance of seafood from tuna carpaccio to caviar, whole Sydney Rock lobsters, and king prawns in XO.
+It also doesn’t hurt to have an absolutely bang-on view of Sydney Harbour and the Opera House to go with your meal.
 Book here.

 Restaurant Leo